 If the terrain is rocky, for example, it won’t be cost-effective to put poles in the ground to carry aerial cable.
 So unless there is existing infrastructure in the ground, the operator will have to create a shallow trench and install a buried cable.
 In this case, given its proximity to the surface, the cable will need to be sufficiently robust to handle heavy contact.

 Sandy soils are far easier to manipulate.
 They can also be excavated by hand and it is easy to create flat bottoms in trenches, making sandy soil perfect for cable and duct solutions.

 Clay is much harder to dig and can contain rocky particles.
 Stones can impinge on both the cable and duct and cause damage after burial.
 Operators can circumvent these challenges by digging deep trenches and using thicker walled cables or ducts.

 If there is no existing duct infrastructure, the operator should look at micro trenching (or slot cutting).
-This involves putting a thin 20 to 40 millimetre wide (0.75 inch to 1.5 inch), 100 millimetres (4 inches) deep slot in the ground and stacking microducts within it, one on top of each other.
+This involves putting a thin 20 to 40 millimeter wide (0.75 to 1.5 inches), 100 millimeters (4 inches) deep slot in the ground and stacking microducts within it, one on top of each other.

 The disadvantage to using slot cutting is that when the road is re-surfaced, the slot cut will be the uppermost utility in the ground and therefore vulnerable to damage.
 This makes some local authorities reluctant to allow micro trenching on highways and roads.